 In many cases of suspected DUI, a law enforcement officer will request that the driver submit to a breathalyzer test.
 In cases where the officer suspects that the driver is under the influence of medication or illegal drugs, the officer may request that the driver submit to a chemical analysis of their blood or urine.

-If you are charged with driving under the influence in Pennsylvania and found guilty, you are facing a variety of penalties.
-The type of dui penalties you are facing vary depending on the severity of the incident.
+If you are charged with driving under the influence in Pennsylvania and found guilty, you face various penalties.
+The type of DUI penalties you face vary depending on the severity of the incident.
 You may be facing:

-- Second Offense: Persons convicted a second time are facing up to 6 months in jail and a fine up to $2,500.
-These offenders are also facing a 12 month license suspension.
+• Second Offense: Persons convicted a second time face up to 6 months in jail and a fine of up to $2,500.
+These offenders are also facing a 12-month license suspension.

 These penalties are only for those offenders who have not caused property damage or injury.
 In the case of vehicular manslaughter and other DUI accidents, there will be additional penalties, including the installation of interlock ignition control devices, community service, and treatment programs.

-No matter which number offense this is for you, you have to be prepared for what is coming next.
+No matter how many offenses this is for you, it would help if you were prepared for what is coming next.
 An experienced Lebanon County DUI lawyer is your best chance at reducing or eliminating your penalties.

 The prospect of going to court can be frightening.
 Once you have hired your attorney, they will review your case and advise you of what you can expect.
 In most cases, a DUI attorney will begin by reviewing evidence that the prosecutor has gathered against their client.